Confidentiality & How we use your information

 The practice leaflet give details of the procedure and is available by clicking on the link below or from our front desk.

-Dr Richard Kinsman is our Complaints Lead and he will ensure you complaint is dealt with and appropriate action taken in the light of the outcome and any investigation.
+Dr Fitton is our Complaints Lead and he will ensure you complaint is dealt with and appropriate action taken in the light of the outcome and any investigation.

 Our aim is to give you the highest possible standard of service and we try to deal swiftly with any problems that may occur.